alkem-io/client-web/docs/code-guidelines.md

 - wrap the rendered result in extra markup
 - provide specific children for the underlying component to render

-I all cases above we modify or extend the behavior of the base component by providing some sort of customization.
+In all cases above we modify or extend the behavior of the base component by providing some sort of customization.
 The name of the created component should reflect the meaning of that extension, e.g. a `Dialog` that allows to use `useColumns()` inside its children, can be named `DialogWithGrid`.
 If the extension suggests multiple unrelated additions to the original name, consider splitting it into several independent overrides.

+> :warning: All classes, components and utils built for Admin side should be prefixed with `Admin`.

 ## Component Roles